skyvers/skyve-dev-guide/_pages/appendix-troubleshooting.md

 In your project _config_ folder, right-click the _MyAppName - Generate Domain.launch_ task and choose _Run As_->_MyAppName - Generate Domain_

-### Problems deploying your app

-* If you're using the collaboration option in [Skyve Foundry](https://foundry.skyve.org/foundry), or have exported your project, check that you selected the `editorial` (free) theme first.

-If your project has a _paid theme_ selected we can't provide the theme files for your other environments.

-You should change your theme to the free `editorial` theme on the <em>Customise</em> tab in [Skyve Foundry](https://foundry.skyve.org/foundry) before you start collaboration (or export), OR you can proceed and collaborate (or export) with this theme selected, but we can't include the theme files in your code repository (or download).
-You will need to purchase your own licence to use the paid theme for local development.

 ### Incorrect hibernate dialect

 * If you have overlooked setting the correct dialect in your `.json` file, the application may not be able to deploy because the automatic database table creation feature may not be able to create the tables required for your application.